duckduckgo/tracker-radar-detector/README.md

 |crawlerDataLoc|path to your crawler data directory|
 |performanceDataLoc|path to your performance crawler data|
 |nameserverListLoc|path to your nameserver to entity file|
-|siteRankListLoc|path to your list of ranked domains for calculating weightedRank and relativeRank
+|siteRankListLoc|path to your list of ranked domains for calculating weightedRank and relativeRank.
+The site rank file is assumed to be a flat file, one domain per line, in order from most to least popular

 ## Generating Tracker Radar data